 - Gator transforms into a humanoid crocodile.
 He can see in murky waters and gains terrific strength, ideal for separating a casualty tangled up in debris

-- Lookout is a member of the Nestriad “aquatic people”.
-They are closely related to the Nestrall, the main difference is that the Nestriads have distinctive ears and neck gills that remain in their human forms.
-The ears give her acute hearing underwater giving her a sonar like ability.
-Severe trauma following an accident has meant she cannot change form.
+- Flying Fish is a survivor of the Glissen attack that massacred the Nestral tribe (see Ocean Deep).
+Severe trauma following the attack has meant she cannot change form.
 To restore some of her underwater abilities she is outfitted with water jets which attach to her artificial legs.
 These water jets can give her a brief hovering ability above water hence the name “Flying Fish”

 - All of them apart from Lookout are vulnerable to “drying” out if they stay out of the water fro too long in their animal forms.
-Lookout is stuck in her human form so does not have this problem but her cybernetic legs can be prone to malfunction.
+Flying Fish is stuck in her human form so does not have this problem but her cybernetic legs can be prone to malfunction.

 Rap Sheet/Criminal Traits: